-Orphaned kittens or those whose mothers are unable to feed them need a special formula that supplies additional nutrients essential to growth.
+Orphaned kittens, or kittens whose mothers are unable to feed them, need a special formula that supplies additional nutrients essential to growth.
 They need frequent, regular feedings and a loving hand to give them the nurturing necessary for physical, emotional and psychological growth and development.
 The process is time consuming, but the end result will be the reward of a happy cat.
 There are some good commercial kitten formulas, but homemade formulas are just as nutritious, easy and inexpensive.

 Combine 3 ounces of condensed milk, 3 ounces of water, 4 ounces of plain full-fat yogurt and 3 large egg yolks.
 Mix well.
 Do not include the egg whites, and do not substitute cow's or goat's milk.
 Only make enough formula for a single day's worth of feeding and refrigerate it until you use it.

 Use bottles designed for kittens.
 Tubes are available for feeding, but the risk of injuring the kitten with a tube is high, so the bottles are preferred unless the kitten is too weak to suck or nurse from a bottle.
 Wash the bottles and nipples thoroughly before using.
 Heat the formula in the bottles to 98 degrees F by placing the bottled formula in a pan of warm water.

 How to Feed

 Before feeding the kitten, mix the formula well until there are no lumps.
 Keeping the kitten on its belly, with its head upright, tilt the bottle and allow the kitten to suck.
 If the kitten has a problem sucking, you may use a syringe without a needle for feeding during the first few days and graduate to a kitten bottle by the end of the first week.
 After each feeding, the kitten should be burped by holding it to your chest with the head elevated.
 Gently tap its back with your fingertips.